zackees/transcribe-anything/README.md

 ### USES WHISPER AI

-Over 200+⭐'s because this program just works!!
+Over 260+⭐'s because this program this app just works.

 Input a local file or url and this tool will transcribe it using Whisper AI into subtitle files and raw text.